-The Augusta University Neuroscience Center and the ALS Association of Georgia, Inc. (ALSA of GA.) joined forces in 2004 to create the Augusta University ALS Clinic, a major initiative to serve ALS patients and their families in the Central Savannah River Area and beyond.
+The Medical College of Georgia at Augusta University Neuroscience Center and the ALS Association of Georgia, Inc. (ALSA of GA.) joined forces in 2004 to create the Augusta University ALS Clinic, a major initiative to serve ALS patients and their families in the Central Savannah River Area and beyond.

 The Augusta University ALS Clinic features a comprehensive, coordinated approach to patient care.
 While patients and caregivers stay in the comfort of private treatment rooms, specialists address the unique concerns of ALS.